aaronmams/jekyll-now/_posts/2020-04-28-AWS: MySQL DB in a Custom VPC.md

 From the VPC Dashboard:

 * in the left-rail choose "Security Groups"
-* use the blue "Create Security Group" call-to-action to launch the security group wizard
+* use the "Create Security Group" call-to-action to launch the security group wizard
 * give the new security group a name and description (mine is *mams-rds-db-sg*)

 Next, I'm going to create a security group for the soon-to-be-created EC2 Instance.
 Same drill as above: